How to Send Emails from Azure

 If it’s possible to send emails with Azure Communication Service, why do we need an SMTP service?
 There are three main reasons:

-• Azure Communication Service Email is still under public review and can’t be used in production until it becomes generally available.
-You can read more on Azure Active Directory (Azure AD) previews here
+- Azure Communication Service Email is still under public review and can’t be used in production until it becomes generally available.
+You can read more on Azure Active Directory (Azure AD) previews here.

-• Azure email has limitations when it comes to sending volume, and users can send:
+- Azure email has limitations when it comes to sending volume, and users can send:

-• 10 emails per minute
+- 10 emails per minute

-• 25 per hour
+- 25 per hour

-• 100 per day
+- 100 per day

 Microsoft justifies these limitations by saying that Email Communication Service is designed as a sandbox to be used during the app development stage.
 The limits can be increased once the app is live by contacting support.
 And honestly, that’s too much of a hassle.

-• Finally, Microsoft doesn’t allow outbound SMTP communication from Azure since November 5, 2017, to protect Azure data center IP addresses from reputation abuse.
+- Finally, Microsoft doesn’t allow outbound SMTP communication from Azure since November 5, 2017, to protect Azure data center IP addresses from reputation abuse.
 The restriction applies to unauthenticated email delivery (without SPF, DKIM, and DMARC records) via SMTP port 25 through direct DNS MX lookups.
 It mostly affects users with free Azure subscriptions.
 Pay-As-You-Go subscribers can unblock the restriction by contacting support and getting the approval of Microsoft.
 Enterprise users won’t be affected.

 The solution to all three is to use an authenticated SMTP relay service, also known as a Smart Host, with TLS support.
 It provides an intermediary SMTP server between the mail servers of the sender and recipient.

 The TCP connection is established via the secure 587 or 443 ports (other SMTP ports may also be supported depending on the scenario).
 Using SMTP relay services reduces the likelihood that an email provider will reject your email.
-This, in turn, maintains the sender reputation
+This, in turn, maintains the sender reputation.

 Send emails with Mailtrap

-6. Add and verify your domain according to these instructions:
+- Go to ‘Sending Domains‘ and add and verify your domain according to these instructions:

-1. Choose API or SMTP integration and follow the instructions below.
+- Choose API or SMTP integration and follow the instructions below.

-To integrate Mailtrap in your app using SMTP credentials, you should use the SMTP client library for the programming language you’re working with.
+To integrate Mailtrap Email Sending in your app using SMTP credentials, you should use the SMTP client library for the programming language you’re working with.
 For example, you can install the Nodemailer library in the Azure project using the following command:

 npm install nodemailer